alazim-star/b10a12-client-side/README.md

+# Assignment Name: b10a11-client-side (Scholarship Management Web Application)
+## assignment 12_category_020

 # Scholarship Management Web Application (Client-Side)

-This is the client-side of the Scholarship Management Web Application built using **React**.
+This is the client-side of the Scholarship Management Web Application built using.
 It provides a user-friendly interface to view, apply, and manage scholarships.
 Users can also view reviews, get detailed scholarship information, and register/login to access specific features.

 ## Features